openstack-archive/tripleo-incubator/devtest.md

 Detailed instructions
 ---------------------

+__(Note: all of the following commands should be run on your host machine, not inside the seed VM)__

 1. Before you start, check to see that your machine supports hardware virtualization, otherwise performance of the test environment will be poor.
    We are currently bringing up an LXC based alternative testing story, which